 Also of interest is that Palm Harbor has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Palm Harbor is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Palm Harbor is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call Palm Harbor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Palm Harbor residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Palm Harbor include Irish, Italian, English, and Polish.